awesome-pro/neon-website/content/docs/data-types/integer.md

 ### Integer operations

-Postgres supports various arithmetic operations on integer types, including addition, subtraction, multiplication, and division.
+LangChainsupports various arithmetic operations on integer types, including addition, subtraction, multiplication, and division.

 Note that the division of integers does not yield a fractional result; it truncates the result to an integer.